Sage/streamlinejs/lib/globals.md

 before they dispatch a request.
 So, with these wrappers, each request starts with a fresh empty context.

 * `fn = globals.withContext(fn, cx)`
-  wraps a function so that it executes with context `cx` (or with a new empty context if `cx` is falsy).
+  wraps a function so that it executes with context `cx` (or a wrapper around current context if `cx` is falsy).
   The previous context will be restored when the function returns (or throws).
   returns the wrapped function.